Skip to main content

 Biography

-Dr. Yoshiko Arahata develops a new collaborative piano curriculum and teaches music theory at NMSU.
+Dr. Yoshiko Arahata is an Assistant Professor at New Mexico State University where she develops a new collaborative piano curriculum and teaches music theory and composition.
 Arahata came to NMSU following a two-year appointment as Visiting Assistant Professor of Chamber and Collaborative Music at Indiana University Jacobs School of Music.
-She also launched and teaches a summer course “The Pianist’s Guide to Dance Accompaniment” that fosters keyboard versatility at Eastman School of Music.
+She also created and teaches a summer course The Pianist’s Guide to Dance Accompaniment that fosters keyboard versatility at the Eastman School of Music.
 Arahata serves on the Creative Music Making committee of the National Conference of Keyboard Pedagogy and is an active master class teacher and competition adjudicator.

-Praised for “possess[ing] an exacting facility at the keyboard, playing with a vibrancy not often heard” (Rochester CITY Newspaper), Yoshiko Arahata enjoys a versatile musical career as a pianist, educator, improvisor, and composer.
-With a practice grounded in solo and collaboration, her work integrates contemporary and world music, dancers, and visual artists.
-Top prize winner of national and international competitions including Los Angeles International Liszt Competition and American Virtuosi International Music Competition, Arahata has performed solo piano and collaborative music at renowned venues such as Carnegie Hall (New York), Dorothy Chandler Pavilion (Los Angeles), Zipper Hall (Los Angeles), Preston Bradley Hall (Chicago), and across the United States, France, Spain, Italy, Greece, Japan, Hong Kong, and Guatemala.
-She was selected to attend the prestigious Gilmore International Piano Festival fellowship and has appeared frequently on k-Mozart 105.1 FM and WXXI Classical 91.5 FM.
-Her concerto appearances span from traditional works by Bach and Beethoven to contemporary ensembles with featured piano parts by Wolfgang Rihm, György Ligeti, Steve Reich, and Aaron Jay Kernis.
+A top prizewinner of national and international competitions, including the Los Angeles International Liszt Competition, Arahata has performed at renowned venues such as Carnegie Hall, Dorothy Chandler Pavilion, Zipper Hall, and Preston Bradley Hall, as well as across the United States, France, Spain, Italy, Greece, Japan, Hong Kong, and Guatemala.
+She was named a fellow of the prestigious Gilmore International Piano Festival and is frequently featured on k-Mozart 105.1 FM and WXXI Classical 91.5 FM.
+Her diverse concerto appearances span traditional works by Bach and Beethoven to contemporary ensembles featuring piano by Wolfgang Rihm, György Ligeti, Steve Reich, and Aaron Jay Kernis.

 For more on Dr. Arahata, visit here. (photo by Chris McGuire)